imdea-software/hs-to-ciao/README.md

 The plugin is tested for GHC versions `8.6.5`, `8.8.1`, `8.8.2`, `8.8.3` and `8.10.1`.
 Older or newer versions _might not_ work.
 Also, an installation through [Cabal](https://www.haskell.org/cabal/) hasn't been actively tested.

+If you just want to translate Haskell into Ciao, having installed the plugin is enough.
+However, if you intend on using the resource analysis capabilities, you will need a working [Ciao](https://ciao-lang.org/) installation, as well as the `ciaopp` and `ciaopp_extra` bundles.
+Since these bundles are provided _on demand_, you should ask the [CLIP Lab](https://cliplab.org/Software/index.html) staff for access and support, since they are the ones responsible for Ciao's development.

 # Usage

 Add the `-fplugin=HsToCiaoPP` option when compiling a Haskell source from GHC.